 Walls, Pukka, Plant Pioneers (Sainsbury) and Plant Chef (Tesco) are sold in plastic wrappers.

 Greggs: the most long-awaited vegan sausage roll hit the bakery chain in 2020, and has consistently received rave reviews.
 When you buy them in-store, they are usually warm and are best eaten as such.
 By far these taste the most like a traditional sausage roll.
 The pastry is deliciously flakey, but not crumbly, and the filling is well-flavoured and perfectly textured.
 The filling/pastry ratio is perfectly balanced.
 By far the best vegan sausage roll of the bunch.
+Note, you can now buy these frozen in Iceland as well, to bake at home.

 Walls.
 As a company renowned for making sausage rolls, alongside other meat products, they really nailed the flavor of a vegan sausage roll.
 The pastry is flavourful, the filling herby and generous.
 A close second.